ryanneilstroud/iOS-Messages-Extension/README.md

 - Create a new note.
 - **TODO:** Save note to full app.

-## How to use this extension
+## How to use this messages extension

 After cloning this repository, open up the project in Xcode, and run this project.

 **NOTE: Save functionality is not full implemented—i.e., the save button does not work.**

-###### About

-This project was inspired by the tutorial "Building an iOS Messages Application" by Todd Perkins on Lynda.com.